ladbible homepage

 And as Brits worry about what this might mean for their travels, an expert has explained the detail that’s apparently ‘never mentioned’ when it comes to airlines and fuel for their planes.

-Brits fear their holidays may be cancelled.
-(Carlos Jasso/Bloomberg via Getty Images)
+Brits fear their summer holidays may be cancelled due to the ongoing fuel crisis (Carlos Jasso/Bloomberg via Getty Images)

-Brits fear their holidays may be cancelled.
-(Carlos Jasso/Bloomberg via Getty Images)
+Brits fear their summer holidays may be cancelled due to the ongoing fuel crisis (Carlos Jasso/Bloomberg via Getty Images)

 Rob is an insider for On The Beach holidays and runs his popular socials @robonthebeach as a travel expert, explaining the latest news and giving his own hacks and advice.

-As users commented on his TikTok to say they’ve had their flights cancelled already, he claimed it’s not because of planes being unable to fly or unsafe destinations but rather: “It’s because in some cases it’s become too expensive to fly certain routes for airlines.
-Because, when fuel prices spike like this, airlines have a choice: they can either run the flight and lose money or they can cancel it.”
+As users commented on his TikTok to say they’ve had their flights cancelled already, he claimed it’s not because of planes being unable to fly or unsafe destinations but rather that in some cases, 'it’s become too expensive to fly certain routes for airlines'.

 Essentially, this is a risk-management strategy that allows them to ‘lock in their fuel prices for months, sometimes years, in advance’.